Bhattu-Sai-Praneeth/3-TIER-AWS/README.md

 ## Architecture Overview

-The architecture is divided into three layers:
+The architecture is divided into 3 layers:

 1. **Web Tier** – Handles user-facing elements and distributes traffic efficiently using **Nginx**.
 2. **Application Tier** – Processes business logic with **Node.js-based application servers**.